 Although the teenage years can be a challenge for any child as he or she goes through sexual and emotional changes, it can be especially trying for adolescents with diabetes.
-Adolescents inherently want to "fit in."
+Adolescents want to "fit in."
 Being different in any way from his or her peers can be emotionally stressful, especially for the teenager.

 Helping your teenager cope

 Open communication between you and your teenager with diabetes is important.
 You should recognize that your teenager wants to be treated as an adult, even if that means letting him or her take charge of his or her own diabetes management plan.
 Parents should also recognize that teenagers need the following: